 Similarly, the naturally heavier gal may be a professional rugby player who exercises for several hours each day and eats a ton of nutritious food.
 She may be in excellent shape and excellent health, just with a higher body-fat percentage.

 … Or they may not be.
-The thin gal may be someone who doesn’t eat well enough to support muscle growth.
+The thin gal might be someone who doesn’t eat well enough to support muscle growth.
 She might be someone who doesn’t exercise at all.
 Furthermore, since muscle size is so closely correlated with strength, she surely isn’t as strong as she could be.

-And the plumper gal may be someone who doesn’t eat well, she may eat too much, and she may not exercise.
+And the plumper gal could be someone who doesn’t eat well, she may eat too much, and she may not exercise.
 And even if that’s not the case, since excess body weight is so closely correlated with heart disease and diabetes, she may not be as healthy as she could be.

 Now, these girls may be healthy, but they aren’t conspicuously healthy.
 Whether our instinctual judgements are fair or not, it’s just too hard to tell.